fastMI: a fast and consistent copula-based estimator of mutual information: Introduction

-Along the line of bandwidth-free estimation, an improvement on JMI is proposed in this paper.
-This estimator is motivated by the self-consistent density estimator proposed by \cite{Bernacchia2011, OBrien2016} in order to minimise the mean integrated squared error (MISE) between the estimated density and the true density without incurring any manual parameter tuning.
-Utilizing this ``optimal'' density estimator, we propose a plug-in estimator of MI, termed as the \texttt{fastMI}, which is shown to be consistent and manyfold faster than the original JMI for large data sets.
-This new \texttt{fastMI} automatically determines the bandwidth by minimising the MISE objective function in a data-adaptive way.
+Along the line of tuning-free estimation, an improvement on $JMI$ is proposed in this paper.
+This new estimator is motivated by the self-consistent density estimator proposed by \cite{Bernacchia2011, OBrien2016} to minimize the mean integrated squared error (MISE) between the estimated density and the true density without incurring any manual parameter tuning.
+The estimation process relies on fast Fourier transforms (FFT).
+Furthermore, utilizing this `optimal' density estimator, we propose a plug-in estimator of $MI$, termed as the \texttt{fastMI}, which is shown to be consistent and manyfold faster than the original $JMI$ for large data sets.
+This proposed \texttt{fastMI} automatically determines the bandwidth by minimizing the MISE objective function in a data-adaptive way.

-Simulation studies comparing estimation accuracy reveal \texttt{fastMI} outperforms the gold standard JMI estimator.
-We compare the empirical power of \texttt{fastMI} with JMI when testing for independence and note a superior performance of \texttt{fastMI}, especially in the scenarios of small sample sizes.
-We report a significant improvement in computation time of \texttt{fastMI} over JMI as well, in particular in the cases of large data sets.
-Through extensive numerical experiments, \texttt{fastMI} demonstrates improved estimation efficiency, higher empirical power when testing for independence and reduced computation time.
+Simulation studies comparing estimation accuracy reveal \texttt{fastMI} outperforms the current gold standard $JMI$ estimator.
+Through extensive numerical experiments, \texttt{fastMI} demonstrates improved estimation efficiency, higher empirical power when testing for independence, and reduced computation time.
+All these lead to a recommendation of our new methodology to practitioners.

 The rest of the paper is organized as follows.
-In \pref{methods} we define MI and underline a key connection of MI with copula.
-In \pref{sec:sc_estimation} we describe the self-consistent density estimation method in greater detail.
-This section also provides theoretical guarantees on the asymptotic behaviour of the \texttt{fastMI} estimator.
-We present extensive simulation studies in \pref{simulations} to highlight the strengths and advantages of using \texttt{fastMI} over the existing state-of-the-art estimator, the JMI estimator.
+In \pref{methods} we define $MI$ and underline a key connection of $MI$ with copula.
+In \pref{sec:sc_estimation} we describe the self-consistent density estimation method in detail.
+In \pref{sec:theory} we provide theoretical guarantees on the asymptotic behaviour of the \texttt{fastMI} estimator.
+We present extensive simulation studies in \pref{simulations} to highlight the strengths and advantages of using \texttt{fastMI} over the existing state-of-the-art estimator, the $JMI$ estimator.
+Further, we benchmark our findings by means of an empirical copula estimator-based $MI$ as well.
 Finally, we present an application of \texttt{fastMI} to real data in \pref{rda} before summarizing our findings in the concluding \pref{discussion}.
+All heavy technical details are included in \pref{sec:tech}.